GFDYHML/PersonalwebYu/content/home/projects.md

   certificate_url = ""
   date_start = "2018-09-01"
   date_end = "2019-02-01"
-  description = "Implemented a continuous test method by configuring the Jenkins project.
+  description = "Implemented a continuous test method by configuring the Jenkins pipeline.
 Integration test can be launch remotely and periodicity via Jenkins.
 Using several batch files and C# scripts to implement automatic flash in winIDEA and automatic test in CANoe.
 Test results can be obtained via email with test reports attached. "

 [[item]]
   organization = "Hochschule Coburg"